giannipetrella/MegaQuiverTools/docs/src/tutorial.md

 ### Use cases

-The following are examples of use cases for MegaQuiverTools.jl
+The following are examples of use cases for MegaQuiverTools

 **Verify Teleman inequalities**